information-safety/information-safety.github.io/_posts/2021-04-06-what-is-resilience-engineering.md

 Further, while technology can't be ignored, beyond a baseline level of technology, people are the main contributor to resilience or lack thereof; most advances in aviation safety over the past 50+ years have come from human factors research, and it is not by accident that safety science is usually part of the psychology department.
 For this reason, I focus my efforts on people, and the relationship between people and technology.

-### Systems that fail less often and recover from failure faster
+### Systems that fail less often and recover faster

-'Systems that fail less often and recover from failure faster' is an over-simplification of resilience, but that statement accurately describes the value proposition of Resilience Engineering in technology; organizations are increasingly reliant on software systems, to the point where software has become safety-critical.
+'Systems that fail less often and recover faster' is an over-simplification of resilience, but that statement accurately describes the value proposition of Resilience Engineering in technology; organizations are increasingly reliant on software systems, to the point where software has become safety-critical.
 We have come to expect that our software systems just work, so that failures are infrequent and systems (the software and the people together) are able to recover from unexpected disruptions quickly.

 This is a distinctly different goal than ecological resilience: it isn't enough to build systems that simply survive, they also need be productive.
 This is a challenge unique to Resilience Engineering, as it requires both limiting and encouraging variability.